0-5788719150923125/vtx/README.md

 - Clone this repo.
 - Install Docker.
-- `git submodule init` to fetch remote datasets.
+- `git submodule update --init --recursive` to fetch remote datasets.
 - Place configurations into vtx/config.yml. ([default.yml](./vtx/default.yml))
 - Put new datasets into lab/{dataset_name}.
 Also specify them in config.yml.
 - Put credentials into a .env file at the root of this project. ([example.env](./example.env))